jcockbain/jamescockbain.com/content/pages/cv.md

 ## Experience

-#### Software Developer, IBM
+### Software Engineer, IBM

-> September 2018 - present
+*September 2018 - present*

-I’m currently a developer with IBM Hybrid Cloud, working on open-source tooling for building cloud-native applications to deploy with Docker and Kubernetes.
+I’m currently a full stack engineer with IBM Hybrid Cloud, working on open-source tooling for building cloud-native applications to deploy with Docker and Kubernetes.

 <!-- - Building and supporting the Node.js containers which are deployed into a user's cluster.
 - Developing React UI components to visualise micro-service performance.
 - Implementing a Golang CLI as an interface to the product.
 - Using Test Driven Development with Mocha, Jest and Go testing libraries to deliver features across the products. -->

-#### Extreme Blue Technical Intern, IBM
+### Extreme Blue Technical Intern, IBM

-> June 2017 - September 2017
+*June 2017 - September 2017*

 I was part of an agile team of 5 interns to analyse, plan and develop a technical solution for Somerset and Avon police.